 As opposed to a VPN, ZTNA only grants access to the specific applications or data requested, and denies access to all applications and data by default.

-Among the biggest players in Zero Trust security model, we find:
+Among the biggest players incorporating Zero Trust practices into their service offer, we find:

 One of the first companies to publicly endorse Zero Trust.
 Their very own zero trust model is called BeyondCorp.